 Flower Arm Tattoo

 Make a typical flower tattoo even more eye-catching with the addition of a geometric shape.
 Use a thin outline to keep it feeling light.

-A few sprigs of delicately-drawn herbs on the arms looks stunning, especially in an oversized format.
+A few sprigs of delicately drawn herbs on the arms look stunning, especially in an oversized format.